Bank Holiday delivery & collection

 On this page

-Are you a cis-gender man currently trying for a baby with your partner, or thinking about starting the process at some point in the future?
-With regular, unprotected sex there’s a good chance you’ll conceive naturally within one year.
+Are you currently trying for a baby with your partner, or thinking about starting the process at some point in the future?
+With regular, unprotected sex there’s a high probability of pregnancy you’ll conceive naturally within one year.

 However, for some couples it can take longer because of an issue with fertility in one or both people.
 As a man, your fertility can be impacted by lots of things, including short-term issues like stress and drinking alcohol and long-term conditions like a problem with the hormones.